Dear readers of ADxS.org, please forgive the disruption.

 2.3.
 Resistance phase (stress phase 2 - chronic stress)

-• Increased secretion of mineralocorticoids as a late effect of constant ACTH secretion
+• Increased release of mineralocorticoids as a late effect of constant ACTH release

 • Glucocorticoid formation (cortisol) is suppressed

-• → Lack of suppression of inflammatory responses increased by CRH
+• → Lack of suppression of the inflammatory reactions increased by CRH

 • Consequence: more frequent inflammatory problems